Haldwani: Education

-The Defence Institute of Bio-Energy Research (DIBER), an Indian defence laboratory of the Defence Research and Development Organisation (DRDO), is also located in Haldwani.
-It conducts research and development of bioenergy as well as the sustainable and eco-friendly high altitude agro-technologies in the Indian Himalayan Region for the use of Indian Military.
+Haldwani is the location of the Defence Institute of Bio-Energy Research (DIBER), a specialised defence laboratory operating under the Defence Research and Development Organisation (DRDO).
+Originally tracing its roots to 1967 and relocated/renamed in 2008, the institute focuses on the research and development of bio-energy, biofuels, and sustainable high-altitude agro-technologies for use by the Indian Armed Forces.